 While you’re waiting for the peppers to cool, slice the cheese.
 You want about 3 slices about ½” thick.
 This will vary depending on how big your peppers are, so adjust the size of the cheese accordingly.
 Cut these slices into 2-3 wedges (again, depending on the size of the pepper.)

-Cutting the cheese into wedges ensures that the cheese will get down into the small point of the pepper without tearing the walls of the pepper.
+If you cut the cheese into wedges it’s easier to get the cheese down into the small point of the pepper without tearing the walls of the pepper.

 This is important: From here on out you will want to wear disposable plastic or latex gloves when you are handling the peppers.
 Peppers can burn your skin and the first time you wipe an eye or rub your nose you will be very sorry if you haven’t worn protection.